Zahangir1/Zahangir1/README.md

 - 🔭 I’m currently working on <b>Cypress, Selenium, Appium, Jenkins, JMeter, Postman API Testing, VAPT Testing, OWASP</b>
 - 🌱 I’m currently learning <b>new automation tools & techniques</b>
 - 👯 I’m looking to collaborate on <b>Cypress, Selenium, Playwright</b>
+- 👨‍💻 All of my projects are available at https://github.com/Zahangir1
 - 💬 Ask me about
 - 📫 You can reach me at: <a>zasqalead@gmail.com</a>